cp2k/cp2k/INSTALL.md

 Alternatively, <https://dashboard.cp2k.org> provides sample arch files as part of the testing reports (click on the status field, search for 'ARCH-file').

-- With -DNDEBUG assertions may be stripped ("compiled out").
-- NDEBUG is the ANSI-conforming symbol name (not \_\_NDEBUG).
-- Regular release builds may carry assertions for safety.

 Conventionally, there are six versions:

 | Acronym | Meaning                          |